 Preserving your chillis could be interesting.
 I first slice them, perhaps remove the seeds, wearing glasses, and then freeze them.
 It's easy to open the bag and pull out a piece to go in your curry or hummus, or whatever.

 This guy from down under has some great ideas on smoking chillies.
 I have not tried it yet, but it looks good, and he's obviously been at it for a long while.
 If you didn't give away those seven other plants, and have been learning how to grow them then give it a shot.

 I reckon chipotles would be nice in our Baba Ghanoush recipe.
 After hummus that's my favourite way of keeping my cholesterol down so I can enjoy butter instead of margarine that I simply cannot and will not stomach.
 Foods that lower cholesterol is one of the favourite pages at this Bernard Preston site.
 Get off those nasty statins safely.

 With ten beehives nearby, fiery red hot chilis are crossing with mild peppers and peppadews.
-Anything can happen if you get involved in how to grow chilli from your own seed; you'll soon get to know that this plant is fiery, but that one is mild.
+Anything can happen if you get involved in how to grow chilli from your own seed; you will soon get to know that this plant is fiery, but that one is mild.

 Did you find this page useful?
 Then perhaps forward HOW TO GROW CHILLI to a fellow food and bookworm.
-And don't forget to download your copy of A Family Affair onto your Kindle or smartphone!
+And do not forget to download your copy of A Family Affair onto your Kindle or smartphone.
 Only one dollar each, though Amazon fudges the price regularly.
-You won't be sorry; it's a great book, if I say so myself.
+You won't be sorry; it is a great book, if I say so myself.

 A sequel is brewing.
 Santie discovers she has an Italian half brother; he's a cardinal with a difference.
 Georg is married, and he has ambitions of becoming pope; and reinstating the married priesthood of the first millennium of Catholicism.
 Always something spicy and different from Bernard Preston.